World Internet Conference: 2023

-World Internet Conference 2024
+2024

 On November 22, 2024, the Wuzhen Summit of the World Internet Conference 2024, entitled "Embracing a People-centered and AI-for-good Digital Future—Building a Community with a Shared Future in Cyberspace," finished its proceedings.

-World Internet Conference 2025
+2025

 The 2025 World Internet Conference opened in Wuzhen, Zhejiang Province, on November 7, 2025.
 Li Shulei, a member of the Politburo of the Chinese Communist Party and minister of the Publicity Department of the Chinese Communist Party, attended the opening ceremony and delivered a keynote speech.
 The summit's theme was "Jointly Building an Open, Cooperative, Secure, and Inclusive Digital and Intelligent Future—Working Together to Build a Community with a Shared Future in Cyberspace."

-Responses

-Lack of open access

-The 2015 World Internet Conference organizers denied entry to reporters for certain U.S. media outlets, such as The New York Times.
-In response, Reporters Without Borders called for a boycott of the 2015 World Internet Conference.